rjspencer/docs/api.md

 	}

 # /blog
-This endpoint is used for interacting with an account's blog posts
+This endpoint is used for interacting with blog posts

 ## /blog/edit

 This endpoint can be used for editing existing blog posts or adding new blog posts to a StageBloc account.
 Upon successful editing/creation, the blog post data will be returned in the same manner `/blog/list` would return it.
 Otherwise, an error message will be returned explaining what went wrong.

 id _(required to edit an existing blog post)_
-:	the ID of the blog post to edit
+:	the id of the blog post to edit

-	possible values are any blog post ID that belongs to the authenticated account
+	possible values are any blog post id that belongs to the authenticated account

 title _(required)_
 :	the title of the blog post